survivejs/react-book/manuscript/05_implementing_notes.md

 A natural way to do this would be to allow the user to click an item.
 When an item is clicked, it would be replaced with an input control that would allow you to edit.
 After confirmed, the modification should remain there.

-This means we'll need to extend `Note` somehow and communicate possible changes to `App` so that it knows to update data model.
+This means we'll need to extend `Note` somehow and communicate possible changes to `App` so that it knows to update the data model.
 In addition `Note` needs to keep track of its edit state and show the correct element (div or input) based on that.

 We can achieve these goals using a callback and a ternary expression.
 Here's a sample implementation of the idea: